mojaloop/mojaloop/contribute/Scenarios-and-Epics.md

 # Overview
-A **scenario** is a customer facing work item that may be bigger than a single program increment and require work from multiple teams for one team.
-An **Epic** fits within a single PI and can be done by a single team Scenarios are broken into multiple epics.
+A **Feature** or scenario is a customer facing work item that may be bigger than a single program increment and require work from multiple teams for one team.
+Typically, a Feature is broken down into several **Epics**.
+An Epic fits within a single PI and can be done by a single team.
 Epics are broken into user stories.
 A typical epic contains 3 to 8 stories.

 # Description
 Both the scenario and epic contain much of the same information that the user stories does, but more of it.
 The customer, problem and outcomes are better defined.
 There are almost always multiple outcomes, as they often lead to multiple stories.